Frequently Asked Questions

 See our upcoming litters page.
-We will post what dog we have expected to go into heat and when they are expected to cycle as well as who we would like to breed them to on this page.
+We will post what dog we have expected to go into heat and when they are expected to cycle as well as with whom we would like to breed them.
 Mother Nature is in charge and can sometimes be unpredictable.
-If we have not posted an "Upcoming litter" on our home page that girl has not been bred.
-Please se our home page for news of litters that are on their way.
+If we have not posted an "Upcoming litter" on our home page then we don't know if our girl is pregnant.
+Please see our home page for news of litters that are on their way.

 What is an English Golden Retriever?

 The basic difference between an American Golden Retriever and an English Golden Retriever is the official breed standard that all reputable breeders strive to achieve.
 There are two main standards for pure bred dogs.
 The United States and Canada use the AKC (American Kennel Club) standards while the rest of the world uses the KC (The Kennel Club) standards.

 There are a few notable differences between the AKC and the KC requirements for Golden Retrievers.
 Here are a few of the basics: the AKC considers "extremely pale" to be a fault while the KC does not.
 A dog bred to the AKC standards will almost never have a white/cream coat.
 On the opposite end of the color spectrum, the KC considers red or mahogany colored coats to be a fault while the AKC does not.
 The AKC standard desires a sloping top line while the KC prefers a straight/level line.
 The AKC prefers ears to be above and behind the level of the eyes with the eyes wide set while the KC prefers the ears to be set at approximate level with the eyes.
 In general, the English retrievers have a slightly shorter muzzle and a squared/blocky-looking head.

 Aside from the beautiful look of the English Goldens, we love their mild, easy going temperament!